pumclyy/HLISCA/README.md

 ### cellchat

 CellChat (version 1.6.0) was used to infer ligand–receptor interactions based on scRNA-seq data.
 The intercellular communication analyses were performed separately using cells from ever-smokers and never-smokers for comparison at different levels.
 Then the integrated Human Lung Cell Atlas (HLCA) core dataset was used to validate the trend of MHC-I and MHC-II communication.
 See details in [07.cellchat](https://github.com/pumclyy/16_multiome/tree/main/07.cellchat)

+### Trait relevance score calculation

+We inferred the lung-cancer-associated score for each cell using SCAVENGE pipeline, based on snATAC-seq and lung cancer GWAS data.
+See details in [08.SCAVENGE](https://github.com/pumclyy/16_multiome/tree/main/08.SCAVENGE)